TheRealMattDunn/mattdunn.info/content/notes/Helicopter Racing League Case Study.md

 - **Global** sports league for helicopter racing
 - **World championship** and **regional** events
 	- *Need to cater for global and regional traffic*
-	- *Points of presence in many regions – close to end users*
+	- *Points of presence in many regions—close to end users*
 	- *CDN*
 - Offers **paid service** to stream races with **live telemetry** and **predictions throughout**
 	- *Uptime important*